-23.15 (a) An Employee shall be granted time off for a leave of absence with pay from one (1) to five (5) consecutive Business Days depending on circumstances to travel and/or attend to arrangements associated with the death of a member of the family, close relative, or Elder of the Employee.
+23.15 (a) An Employee shall be granted time off for a leave of absence with pay from one (1) to five (5) consecutive Business Days depending on circumstances to travel and/or attend to arrangements associated with the death of a member of the family, close relative, or Elder of the Employee or anyone close to the employee.
 The paid portion of such leaves will not exceed five (5) consecutive Business Days where the number of hours to be paid to the Employee for such five (5) consecutive Business Days or portion thereof, would be based on the number of hours of Scheduled Work that the Employee could not attend work.
 Notwithstanding the foregoing, in the case of the death of an Employee’s parent, spouse, partner, or child, the Employee shall be granted leave of absence with pay of five (5) Business Days.

 (b) Upon request, the Employment Supervisor shall assist the Employee with the redistribution of any Scheduled Work.